 1. Get ready for car travel

-Before the big trip, take them out on a long walk so they're a bit tired out and relaxed when they settle into the car.
-Make sure to feed them and sure they have had water at least 3 hours before heading out.
-And needless to say, make sure they use the puppy loo beforehand.
-But remember that their toilet schedule can be upredictable, so make regular toilet breaks along the way for the two of you to stretch your legs.
+Before the big trip, take them out on a long walk so they're a bit tired when they settle into the car.
+Be sure to feed them and give them water at least 3 hours before leaving.
+It also goes without saying but make sure they use the puppy loo before you depart.
+Dogs' toilet schedule can be upredictable, so make regular toilet stops along the way so both of you can stretch your legs.

 2. Everyone buckle up

-Consider the safety of your animal with either a seatbelt restraint or a portable kennel.
-Whichever you end up using, make sure to practice with them getting in and out of the kennel or restraint.
+Consider the safety of your animal by using either a seatbelt restraint or a portable kennel.
+Be sure to have a dry run with them getting in and out of the kennel or restraint.

 Wondering what you'll need for the journey?
-Drinking vessel, bottles of water, poo bags, treats, extra lead, towel for wet paws or any clean-up, and a favourite toy.
-We recommend packing dry food, as this is better to keep when travelling over a long period of time.
+A drinking vessel, bottles of water, poo bags, treats, an extra lead, towel for wet paws or clean-up, as well as a favourite toy.
+We recommend packing dry food, as this is easier to keep if you'll be travelling long distances.

 4. Keep them on a lead

-This is a rule we ensure for the safety of your pup as well as for the safety of other dogs and guests in the park.
-Wandering dogs might get up to a bit of mischief snooping around campsites, causing damage to set-ups and scare other guests within the park (who may be cat people).
+This is a rule we apply to ensure for the safety of your pup and the safety of other dogs and guests in the park.
+Wandering dogs can get up to mischief around campsites, causing damage to other guests campsites within the park.

 5. Prepare for the heat in summer

-We know how Australia can be in summer: very hot.
-Expect the sun, bugs, and thirst.
-Gear yourself up with insect repellent, ice block treats (particularly chicken wing tips in water ice blocks - they'll love the reward), sunscreen for the nose, cooling pads for them to lie on (they are covered in a natural sweater, afterall), and a fresh bowl of water.
+We all know how Australia can be in summer: very hot.
+Expect sun, bugs, and thirst.
+Gear yourself up with insect repellent, ice block treats (tip: dogs particularly love chicken wing bits in ice blocks), sunscreen for the nose, cooling pads for them to lie on (they are covered in a natural sweater, afterall), and a fresh bowl of water.
 These little things will keep your dog happy and comfortable.

 6. Snug up for the cold in winter

-Dog coats are not only stylish, they keep them warm in the cold winter evenings and early mornings.
-If where you're heading is seeing rainy days, it may be worth buying a waterproof jacket.
-We can assure if you don't like the cold, wet, and windy days, then Spot isn't the biggest fan either.
-If a designer nighttime jacket isn't up your alley, then a hot water bottle or heated mat will do.
+Dogs coats are not only stylish, they keep them warm on winter evenings and early mornings.
+If where you're heading is wet, it may be worth buying a waterproof jacket.
+If you don't like the cold or rainy days, then Spot won't the biggest fan either.
+If a designer nighttime jacket isn't up your alley, then a hot water bottle or a heated mat will do.

 7. Ensure they are all healthy

-Make sure that your dog is up to date with their vaccinations.
-They'll be around lots of other dogs in this new environment, so it's important to check to protect not only your little pup but others as well.
+Make sure that your dog is up to date with vaccinations.
+They'll be around lots of other dogs in this new environment, so it's important to protect not only your pup but others as well.

 8. Entertain them - they're on holiday, too!

-At some of our parks, like Discovery Parks - Forster, you can purchase a life jacket for your dog and take them out on the water.
-They can now pop on for boating, standup paddleboarding, and kayaking along the Wallamba River.
-Make sure to ask our friendly staff at any of our pet-friendly Discovery Holiday Parks and they will know the go-to spots for where to take your pooch off the lead in surrounding dog-friendly parks and beaches.
+At some of our parks, you can purchase a life jacket for your dog and take them out on the water.
+They can now join in at boating, standup paddleboarding, and kayaking along the Wallamba River at Discovery Parks - Forster, for example.
+Ask the staff at any of our pet-friendly Discovery Parks Holiday Parks and they will know where you can take your pooch off the lead in surrounding dog-friendly parks and beaches.